-LegalArt’s Artist Residency is a hybrid, multi-disciplinary program that empowers Miami’s cultural producers and sustains the city’s position as a hotbed for contemporary art by infusing the community with artists and arts professionals from around the globe.
-In an effort to create a new model of cultural exchange in a city popular for its beaches, night life, and art fairs, the residency program offers artists the first, formal live/work environment in Miami.
-The primary focus of the residency program is two-fold: 1) provide long-term, affordable live/work space for Miami artists and 2) offer national/international artists and arts professionals year-round opportunities to research and respond to issues at stake in South Florida.
+Cannonball’s Residency Program is a hybrid, multi-disciplinary program that empowers Miami’s cultural producers and sustains the city’s position as a hotbed for contemporary art by infusing the community with artists and arts professionals from around the globe.
+In an effort to create a new model of cultural exchange in a city popular for its beaches, night life, and art fairs the Residency Program offers artists the first formal live/work environment in Miami.
+The primary focus of the Residency Program is two-fold: 1) provide long-term, affordable live/work space for Miami artists and 2) offer international artists, scholars, designers, and other cultural producers year-round opportunities to research, create new work, and respond to issues at stake in South Florida.

-Housed in a former warehouse built in 1924, LegalArt is conveniently located in downtown Miami, Florida.
-Residents occupy the third floor of the building, which was renovated by artist Daniel Arsham and architect Alex Mustonen, partners at Snarkitecture, New York.
-Each live/work studio (measuring approximately 600 square feet) is outfitted with polished concrete floors, large warehouse windows providing ample natural light, modern amenities, and one dedicated parking space.
-In addition to the seven residency studios, the third floor features communal kitchen, dining, and lounge areas designed as an open flex-space to facilitate organic movement, use, and interactions among users.
-The second floor is also designed with an open-floor plan and accommodates LegalArt’s administrative offices, research library, and program space.
-LegalArt also utilizes the building’s ground-floor lobby as a temporary project space activated by residency and guest artists.
+Housed in a former warehouse built in 1924, Cannonball is conveniently located in downtown Miami, Florida.
+Residents occupy the third floor of the building which was renovated by artist Daniel Arsham and architect Alex Mustonen, co-founders of Snarkitecture, New York.
+Each live/work studio (measuring approximately 600 square feet) is outfitted with polished concrete floors, large warehouse windows, high-speed internet, and other modern amenities.
+In addition to the six residency studios, the third floor features a communal kitchen, dining, and lounge areas designed as an open, flex space to facilitate organic movement, use, and interaction among residents.
+The fourth floor is also designed with an open-floor plan and accommodates Cannonball’s administrative offices and program space.